Sahib61003/Calculator_GUI/README.md

 To use the calculator, run the `calculator.py` file.
 You can do this from the command line by navigating to the directory containing the file and entering the command `python3 calculator.py`.

+# Future Goals
+-> add calculas functions and make it a proper scientific calculators by adding new buttons and with the help of `math` library.
+-> conversion of `.py` to `.apk`.